Information for friends and relatives coming to watch the Virgin Money London Marathon on Sunday 23 April 2017 will appear here in due course.

 - Shoreditch High Street

-London Overground routes will operate as follows on Race Day:
+London Overground routes operated as follows on Race Day in 2016:

 MBNA Thames Clippers

 MBNA Thames Clippers River Bus services run from key central London piers every 20 minutes.
 Hop on and off with River Roamer tickets, stopping at 15 piers across the city so you can get closer to the race.
 You can book your tickets in advance at www.thamesclippers.com